jmoore2081/smackgrc/src/pages/requirements/index.md

         compliant.
           Use checklists within the controls management functionality to ensure that control operators are performing each essential part of key controls, especially "review" controls.
         * Manage and monitor remediation of failed controls real-time Powerful, dynamic multi-dimensional reporting.
-Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor profile, system profile, OU profile, control domain, etc. Build you own custom reports
+Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor or system profile, control domain, etc. Build you own custom reports
-        * Fully customizable.
+        * Fully configurable.
 Each organization has different needs when it comes to controls management.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs
       title: 'Sarbanes Oxley, SOX'